-- FireSmart[TM] is living with and managing for wildfire in your area and on your property. - Becoming wildfire resilient is a shared responsibility across BC. - Starts with a home ignition zone assessment performed by trained personnel - Dashwood Fire Department has a strong, robust FireSmart program.
-Please be in touch with them to get more information and to request a FireSmart home assessment
+- FireSmart[TM] is living with and managing for wildfire in your area and on your property. - Becoming wildfire resilient is a shared responsibility across BC. - Starts with a home ignition zone assessment performed by trained personnel - Your local Fire Department has a robust FireSmart program. - To get more information and to request a FireSmart home assessment - Contact your local fire department, or - Contact me firesmart@rdn.bc.ca